 As you’d probably expect, many of the world’s biggest businesses are based in London, so that’s where you’ll find the most opportunities, but that’s not to say there aren’t plenty wherever you’re based.

-While you definitely won’t be given the responsibilities of a full-time employee in that sector, you’ll be spending time working with professionals in your industry, getting a feel for the job and what it entails, which will give you a better idea if it’s something that you definitely want to pursue for the rest of your life.
+While you definitely won’t be offered the responsibilities of a full-time employee in that sector (phew!) you’ll be spending time working with professionals in your industry, getting a feel for the job and what it entails.

 Speaking more generally, an internship gives you some real-life workplace experience, which you might be short on if you’ve spent the last few years as a student.